angux94/Exp_Rob_Lab_ass3/README.md

   -command_request: Node in charge of reading the inputs of the user, "play" or "stop" are the valid commands.

   -state_machine: Node in charge of managing the state machine of the program.
 Will switch through states and maganes the main behavior of the robot.
 It's also the client of /move_base actons.
 Is in charge on handling the transitions and checking conditions.

+  -move_base: Node for moving the robot to the given position in the environment, takes into account the map information in order to avoid obstacles found in the map.

 - The robot structure files can be found inside /urdf folder under the ex3_arm.xacro and ex3_arm.gazebo name files, which are the ones that define the structure of the robot, and its controlled joint.